Bsal13/Offensive-Security-Proving-Grounds-Boxes/Potato (Easy) Linux Box.md

 - Was able to read the /etc/passwd file and retreived a username and hashed password
 - Utilized John to crack the users hash
 - Logged in via SSH session with found credentials
+- Found we can run sudo with (ALL:ALL) with /bin/nice /notes/*
+- As /notes/ directory was one up from the /home/ directory I performed the following:
+- Created a file in user "webadmin" user home directory with "/bin/bash" and created the name of "root.sh".
+- Then made file "root.sh" file executiblle with "chmod +x root.sh".
+Ran "sudo /bin/nice /notes/../home/webadmin/root.sh" and received a root shell

 ## Improved skills
 - PHP Magic Tricks